 Checkout this blogpost where i shared best email optins examples

 When you have the email of your reader.
 You can send them your content, affiliate offers, resources to their email inbox.

-Tip: Always treat your email subscribers as human, not an ATM for making money.
+Tip: Always treat your email subscribers as humans, not as ATMs for making money.
 It’s a long-term game.
 Else, They will simply subscribe from your email.
-You’ll then trust that they have for you.
+You’ll then trust what they have for you.

 Bonus Learnings for end readers

-- Writer for readers not for search engines (Did in past)
+- Write for readers not for search engines (Did in past)

 - Always Nofollow your affiliate links